ECMWFCode4Earth/ml_flood/README.md

 ### ML techniques
 The techniques include:
   - LinearRegression via sklearn
-  - via SupportVectorRegressor sklearn
+  - SupportVectorRegressor via sklearn
-  - via GradientBoostingRegressor sklearn
+  - GradientBoostingRegressor via sklearn
   - (Time-delayed) Neural Net via keras

-work in progress

 ### Acknowledgments
 We acknowledge the support of ECMWF and Copernicus for bringing this project to life!